 Modern political ideas

 In this module you'll be investigating what political ideas are, how they are generated and the impact they have locally, nationally and internationally in shaping our world.
 You'll see how political ideas are studied, assess their significance and discover which thinkers and theorists best help us explore and understand the modern political world.
-In addition, you'll be encouraged to draw on your own independent study of political ideas and political thinkers.
-You'll become equipped with the key practical skills needed to carry out research, draw on critical reflection and enable you to learn more of the writing and evaluative skills used to explore and evaluate political ideas.
+In doing so, you'll be encouraged to draw on your own independent study of political ideas and political thinkers.
+You'll become equipped with the key practical skills needed to carry out research, draw on critical reflection and learn more of the writing and evaluative skills used to explore and evaluate political ideas.

 What you will study